alivsey87/e-comm-api/README.md

 products_schema = ProductSchema(many=True)
 ```

+The `OrderSchema` has the `user_id` defined as required to provide custom validation requiring the user_id in the order endpoint for order creation.
+The `order_date` is defined as not required since I used `server_default=func.now()` (timestamp from database itself) in the Order model to determine the date when the order is created.

 ---
 ---

 ## 5. Routes/Endpoints

-All of the routes and endpoints for the Users, Orders and Products using CRUD operations and the HTTP methods used to perform these operations
+All of the routes and endpoints for the Users, Orders and Products using CRUD operations and the HTTP methods used to perform these operations.
+Schemas are used where appropriate to translate data to and from JSON and to validate data as well:

 ### Users